ElectronSutra/venture/pages/character-creation/twenty-questions.md

 sisters.
 This element is your _Aspect_; it reflects your nature and informs your legend.

-Aside from House Nellens, each Great House has a dominant Aspect that manifests more often than others.
-About half of all of a House's scions will manifest the dominant element; going against your House's Aspect is not so rare as to be noteworthy.
-You are free to pick whichever Aspect you like, regardless of your House.

 Choose which of the five elements you resonate with the most:

 - [**Air**.](/the-realm/dragon-blooded/elements#air/) Air is subtle and clever,